[Note: This study has now been published in

 here to download

-In 2013 there have been at least forty-three deaths of children in
+a vehicle.
+Last year, 2013, there were at least forty-four deaths of children in

-vehicles; thirty-eight which has been confirmed as heatstroke and five which, based
+vehicles; thirty-nine which has been confirmed as heatstroke and five which, based

 upon the known circumstances, are most likely heatstroke (2013